In most cases, selling a house on Craigslist isn't a good idea.

 Pros of selling a house on Craigslist

-One of the biggest reasons sellers decide to sell their home on Craigslist rather than working with a real estate agent is to save on real estate agent commission, which averages 5.32% nationwide.[3]
+One of the biggest reasons sellers decide to sell their home on Craigslist rather than working with a real estate agent is to save on real estate agent commission.
+Nationwide, listing agent commission averages 2.77% of the home's sale price.[3]

 When you handle the sale of your home yourself, particularly through platforms like FSBO on Craigslist, you gain complete control over every aspect of the process.
 You can establish a listing price, create and distribute marketing materials, and negotiate directly with potential buyers.
 This can be a good thing or a stressful thing, depending on who you are.